 How can I find material that I can copy and use without worrying about copyright?

 The Internet is filled with incredible resources for finding works that are either in the public domain or can be copied with minimal restrictions.
 For a short list of some of these sites, see our Resources for Finding Material You Can Use on the Internet page.

-Downloading full movies, music, e-books and other forms of intellectual property without paying creators or rights-holders is illegal and unethical.
-This type of downloading, which represents a violation of our Computer User Code of Ethics, can result in lawsuits.
+Downloading full movies, music, ebooks, and other forms of intellectual property without paying creators or rights-holders is illegal and unethical.
+This type of downloading, which represents a violation of our Acceptable Use of Information Technology Resources Policy, can result in lawsuits.

 Luckily, there are a wide variety of ways to get your music, movies and books in legal ways.

 Get your intellectual property from legal sources

-- Music: Popular sites and apps available in Canada where you can find music and music videos include CBC Music, Apple Music, Spotify, Amazon Music and Google Play Music.
-The library also subscribes to a number of databases which include streaming music – see our Music subject guide for more information.
+Popular sites and apps available in Canada where you can find music and music videos include CBC Music, Apple Music, Spotify, Amazon Music and Google Play Music.
+The library also subscribes to a number of databases which include streaming music – see our Music page for more information.

-- E-books: A large number of e-books are available to students through the Queen’s University Library.
-For personal reading, try Overdrive through the Kingston Public Library.
+A large number of ebooks are available to students through the Queen’s University Library.
+For personal reading, try the Kingston Frontenac Public Library.